tkokasih/tkokasih.github.io/linux/snap.md

 ## Background

-I learned that Ubuntu comes up with another packaging format called `snap`.
+Ubuntu came up with a packaging format called `snap`.
 Why?
 It sounds like container.
 Why not reuse container?